wsdevv/wsdevv/README.md

 Hey, I'm Wesley, a highschool developer from Texas!
 I love exploring the different concepts of Computer Science and software development.
 I am very ambitious and have big goals (though I'll admit I'm not the best at executing them).
 I eventually want to become a computer science and machine learning engineer.
-Furthermore, my end goal is to become an entrepreneur of my own tech company one day!

 ### 💻 Projects?

-Currently you'll see me working in my little "organization" called project undefined (more info on its page)!
-I am working on my own alternative to the onion protocol as well as making an OS with my friend and colleague @PitchBlackNights.
+Most of the projects that I'm working on are currently private, however, you will see me slowly progressing on some of my public ones every now and then!
+(My github is a project graveyard lol)

 ### ❓ Questions